synnaxlabs/synnax/docs/tech/foundations.md

 # 1 - Philosophy

-This guide is **practical**, meaning that it bares little resemblance to a traditional computer science curriculum.
+This guide is **practical**, meaning that it bares little resemblance to a traditional, theoretical computer science curriculum.
 Instead, it focuses on the skills that allow you to **implement** real-world systems.
-That is not to say that the theoretical is not important; we simply take the opinion that programming is best learned through consistent practice.
+That is not to say that the theoretical is not relevant.
+We simply believe that _theory is an emergent property of trying to solve a problem in practice_; find a real-world problem you want to solve, and learn the theory you need to solve it.

+This guide is **opinionated** in that it focuses specifically on software engineering for Synnax.
+This is not to say the content is not directly applicable to other projects, but rather that we've chosen to omit certain topics that are not relevant to the problem at hand.

+Finally, **we strongly believe that the only way to learn is by doing, and doing a lot.** Get your hands dirty, make mistakes, and put in the time.
+A few thousand hours from now, everything in this guide will seem basic.

 # 1 - Programming Core

-The first, and most critical, step is to learn core programming concepts that apply universally when developing software.
+The first, and most critical, step is to become proficient in the core programming skills that underlie all work that we do here.

 ## 1.0 - The Basics

 Any free, online programming course should get you quickly through the basics of programming.
-The following is an (exhaustive) list of topics that you should be familiar with:

-1. Variables
-2. Control Flow
-3. Functions
-4. Data Structures - Arrays, Lists, Maps, Sets, Queues, Stacks, Trees, etc.
-5. Classes and Basic Object-Oriented Programming

 Here are the courses we recommend for different programming languages:

 ### 1.0.0 - Programming Core in Go